 Dowager’s hump or hyperkyphosis is an excessive curvature of the spine.
 Usually, this occurs in the thoracic or chest curve of the spinal column.
-Often it is also simply called kyphosis, which is a forward curvature of the spine and can range from being completely normal to grossly abnormal.
+Often it is also simply called kyphosis, which is a forward curvature of the spine.

-Among men, the average mean of the curvature angle is around 44 degrees.
-In women, it can range from 3 degrees in women at age 55 to 52 degrees at age 80.
-That’s a very sharp increase.
-This is why you’ll notice that people become shorter as they age.
-The average person loses about half an inch of height with every decade that they age due to the compressive stresses on the spine.
+Among men, the average curvature angle is around 44 degrees.
+In women, it can range from 3 degrees at age 55 to 52 degrees at age 80.
+You’ll notice that people get shorter as they age.
+The average person loses about half an inch with every decade due to the compression of the spine.

 Measurement Of Hyperkyphosis

-So how you do you measure the extent of the hyperkyphosis you have?
-The gold standard is a standard lateral spine X-ray.
+The gold standard for measuring hyperkyphosis is an X-ray.
 These radiographs are the best tool for orthopedic assessment of the thoracic or chest kyphosis angle.
-If the person can’t stand for some reason, they can do a supine radiograph but the lateral or sideways X-ray is the best.
+If the person can’t stand for some reason, they can do a supine radiograph, but the lateral or sideways X-ray is the best.

 Common Causes Of Dowager’s Hump

-Dowager’s hump has not received the kind of scientific attention, osteoporosis, stroke and cancer receive.
+Dowager’s hump has not received the kind of scientific attention, osteoporosis, stroke, and cancer receive.
 Because it’s considered part of the normal “aging” process, it hasn’t been studied in great detail.
 As a result, the causes of Dowager’s hump haven’t been fully described.
-Yet, a few common causes for its occurrence have been identified by doctors.
+Yet, a few common causes for its occurrence have been identified

 Degenerative Disc Disease

 In many people with Dowager’s hump, radiographic findings have revealed degenerative disc disease.
-In a study of women from age 39 to 91 years, it was found that as the anterior disc height increased, the kyphotic angle increased.
 The majority of older adults who do have Dowager’s hump tend to have degenerative disc disease, without evidence of vertebral fractures or osteoporosis.

 As the number of vertebral fractures increases, the kyphosis becomes more pronounced.
-This applies more so for thoracic/ higher vertebral fractures than lower/ lumbar fractures.
+This applies more so for thoracic/higher vertebral fractures than lower/lumbar fractures.
 Women who have multiple anterior thoracic wedge fractures have very prominent kyphosis.
-Vertebral wedging is the compression of the front part of the spinal bone.
-So if you’re someone who has had vertebral fractures in the past, you are at risk of developing Dowager’s hump.
+If you’ve had vertebral fractures in the past, you are at risk of developing Dowager’s hump.

-If you also have an osteoporotic spine, even the added stresses of daily life load the spine and cause it to develop compression fractures and vertebral wedging.
-Osteoporosis is a condition, where the bones soften and become weak, due to a lack of dietary calcium and vitamin D. With time, as the wedging increases, the density of the bone mineral decreases.
+If you have Osteoporosis the daily stress on the spine can cause it to develop compression fractures and vertebral wedges.
+Osteoporosis is a condition where the bones soften and become weak, due to a lack of dietary calcium and vitamin D. With time, as the number of wedges increase, the density of the bone mineral decreases.
 This leads to more compression fractures.
-The vicious circle continues and cascades into an increased predilection for hyperkyphosis.
+This creates a vicious circle that increases the likelihood of getting hyperkyphosis.

-Age affects many of the contributing, ligaments, joints, muscles and connective tissues; all of which affect posture.
+Age affects many of the contributing, ligaments, joints, muscles, and connective tissues, all of which affect posture.
 How they may contribute to kyphosis is not yet identified.
-However, with decreased spinal mobility, the ability to maintain a good posture and stand erect are reduced.
+However, with decreased spinal mobility, the ability to maintain a good posture and stand erect is reduced.